Theoretical study on \eta'--> 4 pions: Review of the Effective Chiral Theory

-{\textbf{ II.
-Review of the Effective Chiral Theory.}} It is well known that the current algebra is very successful in study hadron physics.
-Based on current algebra and large $N_C$ expansion of QCD, in two flavor case, the Lagrangian of $U(2)_L \times U(2)_R$ chiral field theory of quarks and mesons ($0^{-+}$, $1^{--}$, and $1^{++}$) has been constructed \cite{11}
+It is well known that the current algebra is very successful in the study of hadron physics.
+Based on current algebra and large $N_C$ expansion of QCD, the Lagrangian of $U(3)_L \times U(3)_R$ chiral field theory of quarks and mesons ($0^{-+}$, $1^{--}$ and $1^{++}$) has been constructed~\cite{18,19}

-It can be seen from Eq. (\ref{eq1}) that the vector mesons ($v = \rho,\; \omega$) are introduced through vector currents of quarks, the axial-vector mesons ($a = a_1, f$) are introduced through axial-vector currents of quarks and pseudoscalar mesons, pions and the $\eta_0$ which is component of the $\eta$ and $\eta'$ mesons, are introduced through the mechanism of non-linear $\sigma $ model $u=exp^{\{i (\pi + \eta_0 )\gamma_5\}}$.
-Because of this mechanism the parameter m is naturally introduced to this model and the m is originated in quark condensation and it leads to the dynamical chiral symmetry breaking.
-Eq. (\ref{eq1}) shows that pseudoscalars are massless at the zeroth order of ChPT and the isospin-1 and isospin-0 pseudoscalar mesons have the same mass for global $U(2)_L \times U(2)_R$ chiral symmetry.
-The masses of the pseudoscalar mesons are generated from u and d current quark masses \cite{11}.
-By adding current masses of u and d quarks to the Lagrangian (\ref{eq1}) to the leading order of current quark mass

-is obtained.
-Equation (\ref{eq2}) is a well known formula obtained by the theory of chiral symmetry breaking proposed in Ref. \cite{16}.
-This equation shows in the limit, $m_q\rightarrow 0$ the pion is massless and also is Goldstone boson.

-In Ref. \cite{12} the Lagrangian (\ref{eq1}) has been extended to the case of three flavors of u-, d-, and s-quarks